Baking and Pastry Arts - Associates in Applied Science

 - Health Care Facilities

-For more information about careers, visit O*Net Online for an overview of South Carolina and National earnings statistics, and Horry Georgetown Technical Colleges Career Resource Center for more employment, career, and professional development resources.
+For more information about careers, visit O*Net Online for an overview of South Carolina and National earnings statistics, and Horry-Georgetown Technical Colleges Office of Career Services for more employment, career, and professional development resources.

 |Course Sequence and Progression Requirements

-A minimum grade of C or better is required for all CUL and BKP-prefixed courses for progression and graduation.
-Most Baking and Pastry Making (CUL , BKP) courses are offered only once each year, so following the recommended course sequence is extremely important.
+A minimum grade of "C" or better is required for all CUL, BKP and HOS-prefixed courses for progression and graduation.
+Most Baking and Pastry Arts (CUL, BKP) courses are offered only once each year, so following the recommended course sequence is extremely important.
 Students are required to successfully complete one of the following: ServSafe Manager Food Safety Certification Course, ServSafe Sanitation Certificate, or CUL 104 Introduction to Culinary Arts course before progressing to the second semester.

 |First Semester - Fall|